The 28 Very Best Views in Greece to Add to Your Itinerary

 The View of Koufinisi from the Port

-Arriving at the port of Koufonisia offers a fantastic first impression of this idyllic Greek island.
+Arriving at the port of Koufonisia offers a fantastic first impression of this quiet Greek island.
 We first saw Koufinisia when travelling by ferry from Naxos to Amorgos.
 We returned to stay in Koufinisi the following year.

 The port area itself is charming, with traditional fishing boats bobbing in the water and quaint houses and narrow, winding streets as a backdrop.